Savory Baked Brie

-Everybody loves melted cheese, and this Savory Baked Brie takes it to the next level.
+Everybody loves melted cheese, and this Savory Baked Brie recipe takes it to the next level.
 Baked brie is topped with basil pesto and roasted garlic.

 Savory Baked Brie is perfect for entertaining!

 However, I think that brie can just as easily go completely savory.
-This Savory Baked Brie with basil pesto and roasted garlic cloves demonstrates that baked brie doesn’t HAVE to be sweet to be delicious.
+This Savory Baked Brie recipe with basil pesto and roasted garlic cloves demonstrates that baked brie doesn’t HAVE to be sweet to be delicious.

 What does brie taste like?

 If you’ve never tried brie cheese, you really should!
 Tasting it yourself is the best way to know whether you like it.
 If you want to sample without commitment, most upscale grocery stores with a cheese counter will let you try a piece for free.

 Brie is very soft at room temperature, and it is encased in a white, edible rind.
 Many people think that the flavor and aroma of brie is reminiscent of fresh mushrooms.
 I certainly agree that it has an earthy, grassy taste.
 There’s just nothing else like it!